blackbaud/skyux-monorepo-playground/libs/components/indicators/README.md

-# components-indicators
+# indicators

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test components-indicators` to execute the unit tests.
+Run `nx test indicators` to execute the unit tests.